DevOps

 DevOps started as a reaction to a specific dysfunction: developers threw code over a wall to a separate operations team, ops got blamed when it broke, and the feedback loop between writing software and running it was broken.
 DevOps closes that loop.
 The team that builds the software also ships it and runs it, and the pain of operating something flows straight back to the people who can fix it.

-In practice that culture is enabled by automation: CI/CD so changes flow to production safely and often, infrastructure as code so environments are reproducible instead of hand-built snowflakes, and observability (logs, metrics, traces, alerts) so the team sees what production is actually doing.
+In practice that culture is enabled by automation: CI/CD so changes flow to production safely and often, continuous delivery discipline so every build is shippable, infrastructure as code so environments are reproducible instead of hand-built snowflakes, and observability (logs, metrics, traces, alerts) so the team sees what production is actually doing.
 None of these tools are DevOps on their own.
 They are what makes the culture survivable.

 The “DevOps engineer” job title is mostly a misnomer, and a revealing one.
 DevOps is not a role you hire to sit between dev and ops, that just rebuilds the wall with a new name.
 What most “DevOps engineer” postings actually want is a platform or infrastructure engineer who builds the automation other developers use.
 Useful person, wrong label.
 If your org has a DevOps team that owns deploys so developers do not have to, you have ops with a rebrand, not DevOps.